 This is one of the most frustrating things.
 You may find the perfect piece of your wedding puzzle on Pinterest, like it’s been waiting for you.
 Then you click on the link to an Etsy store or similar, only to find the store has closed.
 What usually follows is a frantic and ultimately fruitless Google search trying to find the one thing that you NEED for your wedding.

 In many cases the things you will see will be one of pieces, possibly created for a styled shoot.
 Or, they are a vintage piece from the stylist’s personal collection.
 By all means Pin things, but don’t be upset if you can’t actually get one.
 Always look at it as inspiration rather than a shopping list.

-SSTYLED SHOOTS ARE NOT A REPRESENTATION OF A WEDDING DAY.
+STYLED SHOOTS ARE NOT LIKE A WEDDING DAY.

 Styled shoots are beautiful things.
 The images you see from them are absolutely beautiful.
 In terms of a wedding, they make a venue look it’s very best.
 The dress looks amazing, the florals are the most gorgeous you have seen.
 The problem is they are a group of people playing weddings, rather than an actual wedding day.